ELECTROMAGNETISM, SCALAR AND VECTOR FIELDS - 2022/3

 The Laboratory unit of assessment has a qualifying mark of 40%.

-Problem sets are provided weekly or twice weekly on vector calculus and electromagnetism, together with model answers to these questions, which allow the students to test their understanding of course material.
+Problem sets are provided weekly on vector calculus and electromagnetism, together with model answers to these questions, which allow the students to test their understanding of course material.
 Formative assessment during the laboratory classes is provided by an online quiz for each experiment carried out each week by the students to prepare for the forthcoming laboratory experiment.

 - Vector calculus: To review vector properties and vector products and introduce both the physical significance and properties of the gradient, divergence and curl operators in scalar and vector fields.
 To develop the Laplacian operator in different coordinate systems for use in applications of the wave, diffusion, and Laplace equations of mathematical physics.